yukamoro/HTMMIOW/README.md

 #> [1] 0
 ```

 Here, the p-value is 0, so we conlude that the microbiome is a mediator in the causal path between exposure and outcome.
+Further information can be found in the vignette and corresponding manuscript.

+## Issues

+Please report any issues [here](https://github.com/yukamoro/HTMMIOW/issues).

-## References
+## Reference

 Manuscript for HT-MMIOW available soon.